zellwk/grunt-susy-starter/README.md

 ## Usage

-The gruntfile in this project is setup to run `grunt-sass`,  `grunt-browsersync` and `grunt-contrib-watch`.
+The gruntfile in this project is setup to run `grunt-sass`,  `grunt-browser-sync` and `grunt-contrib-watch`.

 Use the `grunt` command to start the process.